 - Maladministration is defined as any act which breaches the regulations through a mismanagement of administrative processes, particularly where such a breach could compromise the integrity of a qualification or assessment.

 a.
-We acknowledge that we have a responsibility for the safety and welfare of children taking our exams or under our temporary care.
+We acknowledge that we have a responsibility for the safety and welfare of all candidates taking our exams or under our temporary care.
 All staff and volunteers working on behalf of ABRSM are required to accept this responsibility and are committed to practices that protect children from harm.

 b.
-Our Safeguarding Children Policy, Procedures and Code of Practice, produced in consultation with NSPCC, is available at www.abrsm.org/policies.
+Our Safeguarding Policy, Procedures and Code of Practice, originally produced in consultation with NSPCC, is available at abrsm.org/policies.
 The policy includes a Code of Practice for all who work on behalf of the organisation.
-We are committed to reviewing our Safeguarding Children Policy and Code of Practice at regular intervals and may change the content from time to time.
+We are committed to reviewing our Safeguarding Policy and Code of Practice at regular intervals and may change the content from time to time.

 c.
-Any concerns about a child’s or children’s welfare and/or safety must be reported immediately to ABRSM’s Designated Safeguarding Person at [email protected]
+Any concerns about a candidate’s welfare and/or safety must be reported immediately to ABRSM’s Designated Safeguarding Person at [email protected].

 b.
 We are registered as a data controller with the UK information Commissioner’s Office under registration number Z6618494.